Atrecus affinis

 Atrecus affinis is a small Rove Beetle.
 There are over 1000 species of Staphylinidae in the UK, most are scavengers and can be found in a variety of sites.
 They generally inhabit leaf litter and and other decaying matter and are good fliers.
-These were found under moss in October 2008 (left photograph) and under a log in February 2010 (right photograph) both at Sherwood Forest CP.
-Rove Beetles are extremely active insects and difficult to photograph.
+These were found at Sherwood Forest CP in October 2008 and February 2010, with the lower two photographs showing one found under bark at Warsop Wood in March 2013.

 ..